Safer sleep for babies

 • Keep your baby’s head uncovered – if they have a blanket, it should be tucked in no higher than their shoulders.

-• Place your baby in the ‘feet to foot’ position, with their feet at the end of the cot or Moses basket.
+• Place your baby in the ‘feet to foot’ position, with their feet at the foot (end) of the cot or Moses basket.

 Breastfeeding can also protect your baby.
-Breastfeeding for at least 2 months halves the risk of SIDS, but the longer you can continue the more protection it will give your baby.
+Research has found that breastfeeding for at least 2 months lowers the risk of SIDS, and the risk lowers the longer breastfeeding continues.

-Breastfeeding may come easily to some, but not others.
+Breastfeeding can be very challenging.
 If you’re finding it difficult, there is support available.

 • Never sleep on a sofa or in an armchair with your baby.

-• Don’t sleep in the same bed as your baby if you or a partner smoke, drink or have taken drugs or medications that make you drowsy, are extremely tired, if your baby was born prematurely (before 37 weeks) or had a low birth weight (2.5kg or 5½ lbs or less).
+• Don’t sleep in the same bed as your baby if you or a partner also in the bed smoke, drink or have taken drugs or medications that make you drowsy; if you are extremely tired; or if your baby was born prematurely (before 37 weeks) or had a low birth weight (2.5kg or 5½ lbs or less).

-• Avoid letting your baby get too hot or too cold – keeping the room temperature around 16-20 degrees is ideal.
-You can check your baby’s temperature by feeling their chest, tummy or the back of their neck (your baby’s hands and feet will usually be cooler, which is normal).
+• Avoid letting your baby get too hot or too cold.
+Keeping the room temperature around 16-20 degrees is ideal.
+You can check your baby’s temperature by making sure their chest, tummy or the back of their neck is not hot to touch (your baby’s hands and feet will usually be cooler, which is normal).

 • Don’t cover your baby’s face or head while sleeping (babies should not wear hats indoors) or use loose bedding.

-• Remove all pillows, soft bedding, cot bumpers and soft toys from the cot.
+• Remove all pillows, soft bedding, cot bumpers and soft toys from your baby’s cot.

 Common questions about safer sleep